zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 direction of the arrows indicate the direction of time direction.
 Unlike a DAG computational graph the graph can be recursive with agent updating at multiple time-steps.<br>
-b) Each agent(node) has nodes in it's causal past that act as inputs/observations, and downstream nodes that it can alter.
+b) Each agent(node) has nodes in its causal past that act as inputs/observations, and downstream nodes that it can alter.
 " %}